 Getting to the islands isn’t too much of a problem – there are ramps up onto the boats, although you’ll likely encounter a step or two into the main cabin.
 For larger car ferries, you will need to ascend from the car deck where you enter (whether in a car or not) up to the main passenger deck.
 Once on the islands, you shouldn’t encounter any issues with pushing a pram around.

 High chairs in Croatia

-These aren’t all that common in restaurants in Croatia, unfortunately!
-If you plan on eating out often, you may like to consider bringing along something like a baby chair harness, which are small, light and easy to carry.
+These aren’t all that common in restaurants in Croatia, unfortunately.
+If you plan on eating out often, you may like to consider bringing along something like a baby chair harness, which is small, light and easy to carry.

 Baby changing facilities in Croatia